Microsoft/azure-docs.pt-pt/articles/databox-online/azure-stack-edge-deploy-add-shares.md

 ### <a name="connect-to-an-smb-share"></a>Ligar a uma partilha SMB

-No seu cliente Do Windows Server ligado ao seu dispositivo Azure Stack Edge, ligue-se a uma parte SMB ao introduzir os comandos:
+No seu cliente Windows Server ligado ao seu dispositivo Azure Stack Edge, conecte-se a uma partilha SMB inserindo os comandos:

 1. Numa janela de comando, escreva:

     `net use \\<IP address of the device>\<share name>  /u:<user name for the share>`

-2. Quando for solicitado, introduza a palavra-passe para a partilha.
+2. Quando lhe for solicitado, insira a palavra-passe para a partilha.
    A saída de exemplo deste comando é apresentada aqui.

     ```powershell